-Ben Harris-Roxas is researcher focusing on health impact assessment, evaluation, integrated care, and capacity building.
+Ben Harris-Roxas is a researcher focusing on health impact assessment, evaluation, integrated care, and capacity building.
 He is Associate Professor in the Faculty of Medicine at the University of New South Wales and Director of the South Eastern Sydney Research Collaboration Hub (SEaRCH).

 Health Impact Assessment